Fire Prevention Month

 Guests took rides in a fire truck, watched a clown show teaching fire safety, and witnessed a vehicle rescue demonstration, raced in an inflatable obstacle course, free hotdogs and free child ID kits were available.
 SMPD, S.W.A.T., Hays County and San Marcos Animal Services, San Marcos/Hays County EMS, and Pink Heals, had apparatus to tour and Hays Unmanned Robotics Team gave demonstrations.

 Volunteers were the catalyst for this year's successful Open House.
-Citizen Fire Academy members and friends helped set up tables and chairs, load children for truck rides, prepare food and even dawned the Sparky the Fire Dog costume to give hugs.
+Citizen Fire Academy members, Hays County Rollin' Rattlers, Texas State University Students, and friends helped set up tables and chairs, load children for truck rides, prepare food and even dawned the Sparky the Fire Dog costume to give hugs.
 Firefighter's, their family members, and retiree's also helped in serving hundreds of hotdogs, chips, and lemonade to attendees.

 The Fire Prevention theme was, "Look.
 Listen.
 Learn.
 Be Aware.
 Fire can happen anywhere."
 The campaign highlights three steps people can take to help quickly and safely escape a fire: